flancian/garden/agora pkg chapter.md

 Agora RFCs might be of varying length and detail, spanning in length from that of common IETF RFC to a tweet or toot describing a social custom to be considered by the community.
 RFCs which are judged promising by a community will generate and can be expounded about at greater length by the interested community and potentially worked upon in a [[Stoa]].

 ## [[Agora Actions]]

-An Agora action is, in general, a hint left by a user of [[Agora Protocol]] for the Agora.
-The purpose of the hint (its nature) is defined by the action; by default, though, Agora actions can be seen as lightweight contracts between an Agora and its authors.
-Invocations of an action can be seen as [[intents]].
+An Agora action is a hint left in some medium by a user of [[Agora Protocol]] for the Agora.
+The purpose of the hint (its nature) is defined by the action; in general, though, Agora actions can be seen as lightweight contracts between an Agora and its authors.
+Invocations of an action are interpreted as [[intents]].

-The sections below exemplify this.
+The sections below should clarify this.

 ## [[Go links]]

 Go links provide an interest base case to study in the field of provisioning and (pro socially) exploiting[^exploiting] a [[knowledge commons]].
 Put simply, [[go links]] are named social bookmarks -- strings of text (usually slugged, but not necessarily) associated with URLs by users in a community of practice.

-As an [[Agora action]], the contract provided by Go links is as such:

-- When you tag a URL with #go or [[go]] by placing said links previous to it in your writing, an Agora will interpret this as an intent to create a Go Link and provision and provide one for you on querying.

 [^exploiting]: TODO: there's probably a better term for this in [[Free, Fair and Alive]].

 [[Go links]] are a [[cognitive tool]] which was developed in [[Silicon Valley]] corporations and has the potential to spread and provide utility at internet scale.
 As [[cognitive artifacts]] they have a meaningful [[complementary]] component, which makes them interesting as a case study of [[Agora RFCs]] regardless of primary utility of application.

 The primary utility, though, is high.
 In a [[go links]] rich environment, users can depend on other users to have defined [[canonical links]] for named [[entities]]; that is, collections of specially relevant resources to the terms at hand, as shared in a [[commons]].

+As an [[Agora action]], the contract provided by Go links is as such:

+- When you tag a URL with #go or [[go]] by placing said links previous to it in your writing, an Agora will interpret this as an intent to create a Go Link and provision and provide one for you on querying.

 - Go links provide an [[individual]] function.
   - They allow the user to associate a (usually short) string with a resource of interest, and then recall it from any computing with network access with a short deterministic flow.